Estuary

 Note that when selecting an integration platform or tool, you have to consider the unique features and competitive advantages of each option.
 Be sure to familiarize yourself with the interface and documentation of your chosen tool to ensure successful integration between Airtable and BigQuery.

-Tutorial: Connect Airtable to BigQuery with Estuary Flow
+Step-by-Step Tutorial: Connecting Airtable to BigQuery with Estuary Flow

-Assuming you've completed the prerequisites, let's dive into the process of seamlessly integrating your Airtable data with BigQuery using Estuary Flow.
+Assuming you've completed the prerequisites, let's dive into the 2 easy steps of seamlessly integrating your Airtable data with BigQuery using Estuary Flow.

 Step 1: Capture data from Airtable